Empress Suiko: Biography

+24th day.
+The Empress was buried in the misasagi of Prince Takeda.

 Beginning of historical writing in Japan

 Sinologist Wm.
 Theodore de Bary believed that it was not until the reign of Suiko that "consciously written [Japanese] history becomes a reality".
 He noted the name Suiko can be translated to "conjecture of the past", suggesting that this posthumous title was "bestowed on the empress because the writing of history was considered to be an outstanding achievement of her reign".
 He commented that "little of the material from the ancient Japanese past can be taken seriously" and the earliest extant Japanese annals were the Kojiki and the Nihon Shoki, which both date to the 8th century.

 Spouse and children

 Empress Suiko, born as Princess Nukatabe (額田部皇女), was the daughter of Emperor Kinmei and his consort (Hi), Soga no Kitashihime.
 Princess Nukatabe had five full sisters and seven full brothers among which the eldest would become Emperor Yōmei.

 She married her eldest half-brother, Prince Nunakura Futotama-Shiki, born by her father's legal wife and empress consort.
 The couple had eight children but none would ascend the throne.